-Description: The NEA is building on initiatives that seek to advance systems change through the arts-such as the Arts Education Collective Impact grants program and the Our Town creative placemaking grants program-by encouraging projects that integrate the arts with broader strategies to produce thriving communities.
-The agency also encourages arts projects that promote community healing and/or recovery, or that strengthen a community's natural, cultural, and economic resources.
+Description: The NEA will build on initiatives that seek to advance systems change through the arts-such as the Arts Education Collective Impact grants program and the Our Town creative placemaking grants program-by encouraging projects that will integrate the arts with broader strategies to produce thriving communities.
+The agency also will encourage arts projects that promote community healing and/or recovery, or that strengthen a community's natural, cultural, and economic resources.